 Murray et al (2011) Polysynaptic excitatory postsynaptic potentials that trigger spasms after spinal cord injury in rats are inhibited by 5-HT1B and 5-HT1F receptors.
 J Neurophysiol 106 925 PMID: 21653728

 Do you know of a great paper that uses Cisapride from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for Cisapride